nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2.
 The owner is added to the model.

-Below is an example activity diagram for a valid add command from the user.
+Below is an example activity diagram for a valid delete command from the user.

 ![AddActivityDiagram](images/DeleteActivityDiagram.png){: .center-image}